 People can often feel a pulse in their abdominal aorta, a large artery that runs through the stomach.
 While this is typically no cause for concern, it can be a sign of serious complications.

-In some cases, a pulse in the stomach, or abdomen, might be due to an abdominal aortic aneurysm.
-An aneurysm occurs when a weakened area of a blood vessel swells, forming a bulge.
+In some cases, a pulsing sensation in the stomach is due to an abdominal aortic aneurysm.
+An aneurysm occurs when a weakened blood vessel area swells, forming a bulge.
 In people with an abdominal aortic aneurysm, this occurs in part of the aortic artery in the abdomen.

-In this article, we outline the causes of a pulse in the stomach and explain when to see a doctor.
+This article outlines the causes of a pulse in the stomach and explains when to see a doctor.
 We also provide information on abdominal aortic aneurysms, including the symptoms, risk factors, diagnosis, and treatment.

 Without treatment, the aneurysm may weaken to the extent that it tears or ruptures.

 Abdominal aortic aneurysms usually develop gradually over many years.
-Most people who develop one do not experience any symptoms besides a pulse in the stomach, although even this is rare.
+Most people who develop an abdominal aortic aneurysm may not experience any symptoms.

 When symptoms do occur, they are often sudden.
 The following symptoms are usually the result of a tear or leak in the aorta: